-- At a minimum, a 75-foot wide buffer area with a 6-foot solid barrier wall or solid barrier fence should be provided adjacent to the Pine Ridge subdivision.
+- Development proposals in this sub-unit should provide for interparcel access that connects Pennell Street to the Arlington Boulevard service road. - At a minimum, a 75-foot wide buffer area with a 6-foot solid barrier wall or solid barrier fence should be provided adjacent to the Pine Ridge subdivision.
 The solid barrier wall or solid barrier fence should be sited to preserve mature trees and should be placed where it will most effectively screen the proposed use from the first floor level of the dwelling units in the Pine Ridge Subdivision, with preference for the wall to be located in the northern portion of the buffer area.
 A 35-foot wide buffer area with a 6-foot solid barrier wall should be provided adjacent to Parcel 49-3((10))6.
 This 35-foot buffer area should be measured from the western boundary of the existing Williams Drive right-of-way.
-For both buffer areas, clearing or grading should be minimized and additional supplemental plantings should be provided to ensure adequate screening. - Access should be only northward to Arlington Boulevard.
-Williams Drive should not connect to Highland Lane. - The style of office structures should be residential in appearance which may be accomplished by incorporating residential materials in the facade of the buildings, by breaking roof lines and other facades, and by using such features as mansard or gabled roofs.
-The office structures should have a maximum building height of 35 feet and should be designed to function as a transition between the single-family residential area to the south and the more intensive office development to the north. - Drive-through commercial facilities are not appropriate. - Lighting and signs should be designed and located to minimize visual impacts on the adjacent Pine Ridge Community.
-For instance, parking lot lights should be directed towards Arlington Boulevard, away from the Pine Ridge community. - Development of these parcels should include on-site stormwater detention facilities sufficient to address flooding problems in the Pine Ridge community; or as an alternative, off-site stormwater management that utilizes the nearby regional stormwater management facility may be considered, if BMPs are provided.
-To achieve that objective, it may be necessary to design such facilities to meet standards in excess of those normally required under Fairfax County Ordinances and the Public Facilities Manual.
+For both buffer areas, clearing or grading should be minimized and additional supplemental plantings should be provided to ensure adequate screening. - For Parcels 49-3((9))6 and 6A, support retail and service uses should be provided and integrated within the office buildings to serve the needs of the tenants, as well as the surrounding area. - For Parcels 49-3((9))6 and 6A, development should be designed with parking structures behind and/or under buildings. - Drive-through commercial facilities are not appropriate. - Lighting and signs should be designed and located to minimize visual impacts on the adjacent Pine Ridge Community.
+For instance, parking lot lights should be directed towards Arlington Boulevard, away from the Pine Ridge community. - Access should be only northward to Arlington Boulevard.
+Williams Drive should not connect to Highland Lane.

-• Consideration should be given to the vacation or abandonment of Pennell Street provided that, at a minimum, an ingress/egress easement is granted to any unconsolidated properties fronting on Pennell Street as well as parcel 49-3((1))101A.
+- The style of office structures south of Pennell Street should be residential in appearance which may be accomplished by incorporating residential materials in the facade of the buildings, by breaking roof lines and other facades, and by using such features as mansard or gabled roofs.
+The office structures should have a maximum building height of 35 feet and should be designed to function as a transition between the single-family residential area to the south and the more intensive office development to the north. - Development of the parcels south of Pennell Street should include on-site stormwater detention facilities sufficient to address flooding problems in the Pine Ridge community; or as an alternative, off-site stormwater management that utilizes the nearby regional stormwater management facility may be considered, if BMPs are provided.
+To achieve that objective, it may be necessary to design such facilities to meet standards in excess of those normally required under Fairfax County Ordinances and the Public Facilities Manual. - Consideration should be given to the vacation or abandonment of Pennell Street provided that, at a minimum, an ingress/egress easement is granted to any unconsolidated properties fronting on Pennell Street as well as parcel 49-3((1))101A.
 Intensity (FAR) credit may be considered for the land area of the vacation or abandonment as long as the maximum building area square footages as set forth below are not exceeded.